gowenrw/titanawx/README-AWX-install-notes.md

-# AWX Ubuntu focal installation notes
+# AWX on Ubuntu focal installation notes

-This is my attempt to install AWX on Ubuntu
+These are my notes from manual installation of AWX using AWX operator and k8s.

+I have noted where we need to use an older version of kubernetes software.
+This is because a change they made to the k8s API in the latest version conflicts with an AWX operator function making installation fail.

 ## Basics and Prerequisites